anishjohnson/anishjohnson/README.md

-Hi 👋 This is Anish Johnson
+Hey, 👋 This is Anish Johnson
 ==============================

 Data Science Trainee.